ashishgurram/kubernetes/docs/main-kubectl-commands.md

 `kubectl get nodes` for the status

 `kubectl get pod` for checking the pods
+`kubectl get pod -o wide` for more details

 `kubectl get services` for checking the services